kelset/kelset.github.io/content/blogs/2024-02-08-3-pros-and-3-cons-of-remote-working.md

 ---
-title: "Finding a Therapist is EASY (for a Software Engineer)"
+title: "3 Pros And 3 Cons (After 3 Years) Of Remote Working"
-date: 2024-02-02
+date: 2024-02-08
 summary: "A few pointers to help start your mental health journey"
 showReadingTime: false
 _build: